Kosmokleaner/DirectXShaderCompilerWiki/Shader-Model.md

-Shader models are abstraction over the capabilities of hardware and drivers.
-They allow applications and games to target a well-known set of functionality for development, and allow hardware and driver developers to target that same description for support.
+The HLSL shader model is a versioning approach indicating which new features are added to the language.
+Each level allows an application or game to target a well-known set of functionality for development, and allows hardware and driver developers to target that same description for support.

 # Versions